davisjam/davisjam.github.io/_pages/research.md

 *Here are some of the questions we have explored*:

 1. How do software engineers think about machine learning and cybersecurity for IoT products? ([SERP4IoT'22](/files/publications/GopalakrishnaAnandayuvarajDettiBlandRahamanDavis-SWEngSecurityMLOnIoT.pdf))
-2. What are the characteristics of failures in IoT systems? ([ASE-NIER'22](/files/publications/AnandayuvarajDavis-RecurringFailuresInIoT-ASE22NIER.pdf))
-3. Are software engineering researchers consistent and coherent in their analysis of failures? ([ESEC/FSE-IVR'22](/files/publications/AmusuoSharmaRaoVincentDavis-SoftwareFailureAnalysis-FSE22IVR.pdf))
-4. How do engineering students respond to lessons about failures? ([SERP4IoT'23](/files/publications/AnandayuvarajDavis-RecurringFailuresInIoT-ASE22NIER.pdf))
-5. Can we apply traditional program analyses to embedded software applications? ([DSN-Disrupt'23](/files/publications/SrinivasanTanksalkarAmusuoDavisMachiry-Rehosting-DSN23.pdf), [LCTES-WIP'23](/files/publications/ShenDavisMachiry-NCMAs-LCTES23.pdf)).
+2. Can we apply traditional program analyses to embedded software applications? ([DSN-Disrupt'23](/files/publications/SrinivasanTanksalkarAmusuoDavisMachiry-Rehosting-DSN23.pdf), [LCTES-WIP'23](/files/publications/ShenDavisMachiry-NCMAs-LCTES23.pdf)).
-6. How do we achieve good performance in resource-constrained environments? ([HotMobile'22](/files/publications/VeselskyWestAhlgrenGoelJiangLeeKimDavisThiruvathukalKlingensmith-V2VTrust-HotMobile.pdf), [ISLPED'21](/files/publications/GoelTungHuWangDavisThiruvathukalLu-HNN-ISLPED21.pdf), [ASP-DAC'22](/files/publications/GoelTungHuThiruvathukalDavisLu-ASPDAC2022.pdf), [ISLPED'22](/files/publications/GoelTungEliopoulosHuThiruvathukalDavisLu-DAGHNNs-ISLPED2022.pdf), [Computer'23](/files/publications/HuJiaoKocherWuLiuDavisThiruvathukalLu-LPCVC-Computer2023.pdf)).
+3. How do we achieve good performance in resource-constrained environments (e.g. for security, for deep learning, etc.)? ([HotMobile'22](/files/publications/VeselskyWestAhlgrenGoelJiangLeeKimDavisThiruvathukalKlingensmith-V2VTrust-HotMobile.pdf), [ISLPED'21](/files/publications/GoelTungHuWangDavisThiruvathukalLu-HNN-ISLPED21.pdf), [ASP-DAC'22](/files/publications/GoelTungHuThiruvathukalDavisLu-ASPDAC2022.pdf), [ISLPED'22](/files/publications/GoelTungEliopoulosHuThiruvathukalDavisLu-DAGHNNs-ISLPED2022.pdf), [Computer'23](/files/publications/HuJiaoKocherWuLiuDavisThiruvathukalLu-LPCVC-Computer2023.pdf)).
+4. How effective are bounded systematic techniques in validating embedded network stacks? ([ASE'23](https://arxiv.org/abs/2308.10965))

 This research is supported financially by Cisco and Rolls Royce.

-### Software supply chains
+### Software Infrastructure: Software Supply Chains

+Many modern software applications are composed of business logic and external components.
+This fact is recursive --- the external components themselves have external components.
+The result is called the *software supply chain*.
+Traditional validation techniques suffice for assessing the correctness of the resulting applications.
+However, the degree of trust in third-party component providers necessitates understanding and measuring the risks (notably in *security*) of this practice.

 *Here are some of the questions we have explored*:

 1. What are general principles of secure software supply chains? ([SCORED'22a](/files/publications/OkaforSchorlemmerTorresAriasDavis-SOKSecureSupplyChainProperties-SCORED22.pdf))
 2. What are the characteristics of software supply chains in machine learning? ([SCORED'22b](/files/publications/JiangSynovicSethiIndarapuHyattSchorlemmerThiruvathukal-PTMSupplyChain-SCORED22.pdf))
+3. How commonly do open-source and commercial software artifacts provide provenance via cryptographic signatures, and what factors influence them? ([S&P'24](https://arxiv.org/abs/2401.14635), [arXiv'24](https://arxiv.org/abs/2406.08198))

 Some papers from other areas (notably my work on pre-trained models) also fall into this category.

-This research is supported financially by Cisco and NSF [POSE-22297403](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2229703&HistoricalAwards=false).
+This research is supported financially by Google, Cisco, and NSF [POSE-22297403](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2229703&HistoricalAwards=false).

 ## About the Duality Lab